 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is needed, and what precisely needs to be repaired, an average refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, feel free to ask your AC repair professional to guide you through their process and go over their findings.
+Depending on how accessible the leak is, whether or not a leak test is required, and what exactly requires repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re feeling uneasy, feel free to ask your AC repair expert to guide you through their process and go over their findings.

 AC Circuit Board Replacement

-At times the culprit may be beyond the air conditioner itself and the circuit board may be in need of replacing.
-Depending on the make and model of your air conditioner, a new circuit board for your AC could cost anywhere from $450 to $1300.
+There are times when the problem may be beyond the air conditioner itself and the circuit board may require replacement.
+Depending on the make and model of your air conditioner, a new circuit board for your system could cost anywhere from $450 to $1300.

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a standard thermostat.
-Depending on which style of thermostat you go with, you’re probably going to pay anywhere between $200 and $550 to install a new one.
-Fortunately, the newer thermostats may pay back their investment in energy management savings, if they are programmed correctly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
+Depending on what kind of thermostat you decide on, you’re most likely going to end up paying anywhere between $200 and $550 to have a new on installed.
+Thanksfully, the newest thermostats might pay back their purchase price in energy management savings, depending on if they are programmed properly.

 Capacitor or Contactor Replacement

 AC Fan Motor Replacement

-Again, it’s always good to examine the pros and cons of repairing your current air conditioner versus purchasing an upgraded, more energy-efficient air conditioner.
-If replacing this part is the better option for you, a fan motor replacement may cost between $500 and $1200.
+Again, it’s always responsible to consider the pros and cons of choosing to repair your current AC system versus investing in an upgraded, more energy-efficient air conditioner.
+If replacing this part is the better option for you, a fan motor replacement could run you between $500 and $1200.

 NOTE: Part repair under warranty